luiztheblues/otto-pkg/README.md

 # License, copying, call it what you like
 [Caldera License](http://projeto-pindorama.neocities.org/_arquivos/licencas/copycenter/CALDERA_LICENSE.html), directly from 2002.
-And no, i will not change it to a liberal version of BSD [just because your demigod Stallman told us to do it](http://www.gnu.org/licenses/bsd.en.html) and want to use parts of it in your harmful GPL'd code.
+And no, i will not change it to a liberal version of BSD [just because your demigod Stallman told us to do it](http://www.gnu.org/licenses/bsd.en.html) and because you want to use parts of my code on your harmful GPL'd code.
-Do not bother me with this, otherwise i will not be polite (like i am usually) with you. :^)
+Do not bother me with this, otherwise i will not be polite (as i usually am) with you. :^)